 The D-orbit command centre

 The Mission Control Centre is the bridge of the spaceship.
-The desks are organised as the bridge of the Enterprise with two big screens where all the orbits of their carriers are projected, and where you can see, in real time, the position in space of our six-flying spacecraft, and the status of all of them.
+The desks are organized as the bridge of the Enterprise with two big screens where all the orbits of their carriers are projected, and where you can see, in real time, the position in space of our six-flying spacecraft, and the status of all of them.
 This is where all the critical operations are executed, like first acquisition of signal after launch, payload release, or critical operations during the mission.
 At the back is the captain’s position, where the director of the orchestra sits.
 Operations is at the front, sending and receiving commands – especially everything that is related to altitude and flight control.
 Engineering and communication monitor the status of the spacecraft and ground segment, because satellite is only as good as your link to it.

 D-Orbit started in 2011.
 I can say it now, but it was crazy at the time.
 We wanted to build spaceships that could matter.
 We wanted to build a logistics infrastructure and create a transportation infrastructure for the industry, for humanity, because we believe that transportation, just like building roads, is the first thing that you need to do if you want to expand.
 We started from there.
 That was the founding idea.